 Fighting dehydration is just as important during the summer

 To drink and stay light and hydrated, it is advisable to opt for pineapple, anti-inflammatory fruit, and coconut water, which thanks to its electrolytes helps balance dehydration caused by alcohol.

 Selecting low-alcohol drinks is just as useful.
 Shims cocktails are known to be elegant and low in alcohol as they are prepared with lighter spirits.
-At the same time they are refreshing.
-If you want to know more about them, we recommend you to read Shims: low alcohol cocktails.
+At the same time, they are refreshing.
+If you want to know more about them, we recommend reading Shims: low alcohol cocktails.

 Nazanin’Naz’ Khanjani, a TV character in New Zealand, has published a new alcoholic drink: Ketonic.
-This drink based on vodka and coconut that avoids the feeling of bloating.
+This drink is based on vodka and coconut which avoids the feeling of bloating.
 It literally detoxifies you when you drink.
-Ketonic contains 2.5 g of sugar, 3.8 g of carbohydrates, so it contains no fat or sacrifices in taste.
+Ketonic contains 2.5 g of sugar and 3.8 g of carbohydrates, so it has no fat or sacrifices in taste.